toprakfirat/exuvia/README.md

   feel like different apps.

-Everything lives on the avatar, so each character can have its own mood — a hard-edged sci-fi look for one avatar, soft warm tones for another.
+Everything lives on the avatar, so each character can have its own mood — a hard-edged sci-fi look for one avatar, soft and warm tones for another.

 ### Sharing avatars